Life Alert Reviews

 For some great Life Alert alternatives, check out our guide to finding the best medical alert companies:

-- Our pick for GPS capabilities: Medical Guardian
+- Our top pick overall: Bay Alarm Medical

-- Our pick for caregiver tools: Medical Alert
+- Our pick for on-the-go use: Medical Alert

 Is Life Alert worth it?

-Life Alert offers a valuable service.
-Most Life Alert reviews on our site are generally positive, highlighting the company’s reliable service and quick response time, though some say it’s difficult to cancel.
+Yes, Life Alert offers a valuable service that most reviewers say is worth it.
+Life Alert reviews on our site are generally positive, highlighting the company’s reliable service and quick response time, though some say it’s difficult to cancel.

 - We require contact information to ensure our reviewers are real.